The Arete finish to the excellent HS Sidekick, Hollowstones Wall, Clifton Crag - climber Duncan Dunbar.

 Clifton Crag Photo Page To keep this web-page a reasonable size most of the photos of climbing here have been moved to this page.

-The large boulder near the base of the most commonly used descent path at Clifton has moved again recently.
-Take a lot of care when coming down this way, it may well move further in future.
+HAZARDS UPDATE The large boulder near the base of the most commonly used descent path at Clifton has moved again recently.
+Take care when coming down this way, it may move further in future.
 It's about a 5 to 10 tonner, so it will hurt if it falls on you!
 I also think the big flake on the traverse of Stiff Upper Lip (where it crosses Labrum) is looking dodgy nowadays.
-Wish I could remember how it used to be, but again be careful, as both climbs involve hanging on to it with most of your body weight!
+Wish I could remember how it used to look, but again be careful, as both climbs involve hanging on to it with most of your body weight!

 Introduction Clifton is an excellent wee crag in Kirkcudbrightshire, near the town of Dalbeattie and about 20km southwest of Dumfries.
 It's west facing, gets lots of afternoon and evening sunshine, has a short approach over two fields and has great views over the Solway Firth to St. Bees Head.
 Certain areas are affected by birds nesting in the spring.